 Provides how-to technology, communications, and leadership tips.
 While not written specifically for library staff, the State Library regularly receives positive feedback about this service.

-The following calendar shows free online training events as compiled by the State Library of Wyoming and training events related to services and programs offered by the State Library of Oregon.
-To see a text version November's free events listed by category, please visit the WebJunction page on Free Training or download the PDF version.
+The following calendar shows free online training events as compiled by the Maine State Library and training events related to services and programs offered by the State Library of Oregon.
+To see a text version this month's free events listed by category, please visit the WebJunction page on Free Training or download the PDF version.
 Online conferences are listed below the calendar.

 Check back soon for new topics in 2022!